immich-app/immich/docs/docs/administration/postgres-standalone.md

 ## Standalone Postgres without superuser permissions

-Immich can run with a standalone Postgres server, without superuser permissions, by following the below instructions to prepare the database.
+Immich can run with a standalone Postgres server, without superuser permissions, by following the below instructions at the `psql` prompt to prepare the database.

 ```sql title="Setup Postgres for Immich"
 \c <immichdatabasename>